-times, were deemed significant.
-To take into account possible seasonal variations of MJO amplitude, the calendar days of the random events were selected in a 15-day time window centered on the calendar day of each $t{max}$ , while a random year between 1979 and 2019 (excluding January/February 1979 and December 2019) was attributed.
-A significantly amplified MJO propagating between phase 3 and 4 is indeed observed 7 days before $t{max}$ (Fig. 7a).
-This result is consistent with the lagged composite analysis, as MJO phase 3 corresponds to convection anomalies between India and Indonesia.
+random year between 1979 and 2019 (excluding January and February 1979 and December 2019).
+An MJO amplitude anomaly is deemed significant if it exceeds the 90th percentile of this null distribution.
+A significantly amplified MJO propagating between phase 3 and 4 is indeed observed 8 to 6 days before t{max} (Figs. 7a,b).
+This result, though marginally significant, is 285 consistent with the lagged composite analysis, as phase 3 corresponds to convection anomalies between India and Indonesia.
 The dynamical connection between an active MJO phase 3-4 and the activity of the Pacific storm track is achieved by the intensification and extension of the jet stream to the North of the diabatically influenced vorticity anomaly over the Indian subcontinent (Figs. 6a,c).
 This would induce quasi-geostrophic forcing for ascent and cyclogenesis at the left exit of the jet and, consequently, downstream ridging related to the second anticyclone East of Japan (Jeong et al., 2008).
-This result is also consistent with previous work that connected phase 3 of the MJO to an enhanced activity of the North Pacific storm track (Guo et al., 2017; Zheng et al., 2018) and to a poleward displacement of the jet stream over midlatitudes, first over the Pacific and then over the Atlantic in the form of a positive phase of the North Atlantic Oscillation (NAO; e.g., Henderson et al., 2016; Lin and Brunet, 2018; Fromang and Rivière, 2020).
-The positive upper-level zonal wind anomalies visible over central Europe 4 to 8 days after $t{max}$ (Fig. 6j), however, are not associated with significantly positive NAO at positive lags (not shown).
+This result is also 290 consistent with previous work that connected phase 3 of the MJO to an enhanced activity of the North Pacific storm track (Guo et al., 2017; Zheng et al., 2018) and to a poleward displacement of the jet stream over midlatitudes, first over the Pacific and then over the Atlantic in the form of a positive phase of the North Atlantic Oscillation (NAO; e.g., Henderson et al., 2016; Lin and Brunet, 2018; Fromang and Rivière, 2020).
+The positive upper-level zonal wind anomalies visible over central Europe 4 to 8 days after t{max} (Fig. 6j), however, are not associated with significantly positive NAO at positive lags (not shown).
+295

 CRWP2.
-The initiation of CRWP2 does not appear to be clearly related to tropical convection: only weak OLR anomalies are observed over the Indian ocean 8 to 4 days before $t{max}$ (Fig. 6b), associated with a marginally significant MJO amplitude
+The origin of CRWP2 does not indicate a clear influence from tropical convection: only weak OLR anomalies are observed over the Indian ocean 8 to 4 days before t{max} (Fig. 6b), associated with a marginally significant MJO amplitude in phase 3 (Figs. 7c,d; we notice incidentally that the MJO remains active even after t{max}).
+On the other hand, the Icelandic and the Aleutian low are particularly active and located more equatorward than usual in the period before t{max} (Figs. 6d,f).

 Figure 6.
-Lagged composites of significant (p <0.01, two-sided t-test) pentad-mean standardized anomalies of OLR and 250 hPa relative vorticity (shaded) for (left) CRWP1 and (right) CRWP2 events for the pentads centered at (a,b) $t{max}$ -6 d (c,d) $t{max}$ -3 d, (e,f) $t{max}$ , (g,h) $t{max}$ +3 d and (j,k) $t{max}$ +6 d.
+Lagged composites of significant (p < 0.01, two-sided t-test) pentad-mean standardized anomalies of OLR and 250 hPa relative vorticity (shaded) for (left) CRWP1 and (right) CRWP2 events for the pentads centered at (a,b) t{max} -6 d (c,d) t{max} -3 d, (e,f) t{max} , (g,h) t{max} +3 d and (j,k) t{max} +6 d.
 Contours of pentad-mean 250 hPa geopotential height anomalies (black contours, between -80 m and +80 m every 20 m excluding zero) and positive 250 hPa zonal wind anomalies (purple contours, between 4 m s-1 and 7 m s-1 in steps of 1 m s-1) are overlaid.